dmsc/fastbasic/compiler/USAGE.md

   to write short BASIC programs for size coding.
   **WARNING**: You should always verify that the minimized version compiles to the same as the original version, as the parser does not examine the full code when minimizing and it could write invalid code.
+Also, the minimizer does nor remove extra parenthesis or joins data statements, you should manually do those transformations before.

 - **-h**
   Shows available compiler options.